akankshalamba1/kickstarter-analysis/README.md

 > =(ROUND(E2/L2,2)

-<sub>As some of the pledge amount are 0 for the cancelled campaigns an Error message appeared for some of the cells, to avoid that we used IFERROR function and set the error value to "No Backers"
-The formula is as follows
+<sub>As some of the pledge amount are 0 for the cancelled campaigns an Error message appeared for some of the cells, to avoid that we used IFERROR function and set the error value to "No Backers.
+The formula is as follows</sub>

 > =IFERROR(ROUND(E3/L3,2),"No backers")

-#### Dates calculations
+#### Date calculations
+The orignal data had some information that was not in readable form like the Launch and the Deadline dates.
+They are recorded in Unix timestamps.
+By applying the formula the dates were convert to actual dates.

+ >=(((J2/60/60/24)+DATE(1970,1,1)))

+ <Sub>Unix timestamps measure time as the number of seconds since midnight of January 1, 1970</sub>

 ### Analysis of Outcomes Based on Launch Date